green-coding-solutions/eco-ci-energy-estimation/README.md

 Note that the steps you want to consume the measurements of need to have an `id` so that you can access the corresponding data from their outputs.

 #### Note on private repos
- If you are running in a private repo, you must give your job actions read permissions for the github token.
+ If you are running in a private repo, you must give your job actions `read` permissions for the GITHUB_TOKEN.
 This  is because we make an api call to get your workflow_id which uses your `$GITHUB_TOKEN`, and it needs the correct permissions to do so:
  ```yaml
 jobs:
   test: